If you're running a loyalty program, one rule to always follow is this: loyalty programs should never be stagnant.

 Always Provide A Heads Up

-Taking the effort to communicate changes to your customers demonstrates how you respect and value their relationship with your brand, and can go a long way to keeping their loyalty.
-Even if the change is super simple -- say, the title of the monthly program newsletter is switching to something else -- you should still send out some type of a notice to let customers know so they’re able to adjust however they need.
+Taking the effort to communicate changes to your customers can go a long way to keeping their loyalty.
+It shows you're taking into consideration their feelings and potential needs, which also helps to demonstrate how you respect and value their relationship with your brand.
+Even if the change is super simple - say, the title of the monthly program newsletter is switching to something else - you should still send out some type of a notice to let customers know.

 Be Sure To Provide Enough Of A Head’s Up

-For example, lets say a loyalty program member who hasn’t been active for a specific amount of time recently logs in to their account.
-You can create a pop-up, notification alert, or have your system trigger an email with some version of the below messaging:
+For example, let's say a loyalty program member who hasn’t been active for a specific amount of time recently logs in to their account.
+You can create some type of notification specifically for this type of returning member, such as a pop-up alert or a system-triggered email with some version of the below messaging:

 “Welcome back!
 You probably noticed that things look a little different.
 We’ve made some cool updates to our loyalty program to help make your experience even better - you can see the full list of the changes below.
 If you have any questions or want more information, be sure to visit our FAQs and dedicated Help page to get the details.
 Thank you for being a valued program member!”